opentripplanner/OpenTripPlanner/doc/user/Netex-Tutorial.md

 First of all, you need to download a [bundled jar of OTP](Getting-OTP.md).

-Secondly, you need the [Norwegian NeTEx file](https://developer.entur.org/pages-intro-files) as well as the [Norwegian OSM data](http://download.geofabrik.de/europe/norway.html), but OTP can download both of these for you.
+Secondly, you will use the [Norwegian NeTEx file](https://developer.entur.org/pages-intro-files) as well as the [Norwegian OSM data](http://download.geofabrik.de/europe/norway.html), but OTP can download both of these for you.